What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments

 Together, you will work on finding accommodations that support your disability.

-Many ADHD coaches and therapists offer free consultations allowing you to determine whether their approach aligns with neurodivergent-affirming principles.
+Many ADHD coaches and therapists offer free consultations, allowing you to determine whether their approach aligns with neurodivergent-affirming principles.

 ADHD Medications